 Introduction – Outdated Electric Baseboard Heaters

-This is a great time to think about an overhaul of your heating system.
+With energy costs being very high, this is a great time to think about an overhaul of your heating system.
 Replacing electric baseboard heaters might be necessary if they do not provide enough heat to warm your home, are outdated and inefficient, or simply want to upgrade to a more modern heating system.

 If your home is not being warmed sufficiently by your baseboard heaters, it is likely for one of two reasons.
 Either the heaters are too small for the size of your home, or something is blocking the flow of air around the heater, preventing the heat from circulating properly.
 In either case, replacing your baseboard heater with a newer system should solve the problem.

-How to Replace an Electric Baseboard Heater?
+How To Replace An Electric Baseboard Heater?

 First, you need to determine the size of the unit you need.
 Heaters are measured in BTUs or British Thermal Units.
-Rule of thumb: find the BTUs you need, simply multiply the room’s square footage by 20.
-So if you have a 2000 square foot house, you will need a 40,000 BTU capacity heater.
+Rule of thumb: find the BTUs you need by following the table.
+Find what kind of climate your house is located in, example states are given.

 If you get one that is too small, no surprise that it’ll be working constantly because the heat is escaping faster than it can be retained.
 If you get one that is too large, it’ll heat the space at the risk of costing more than you need.

-Once you have your new heater, it’s time to install it.
-Begin by turning off the power to the circuit on which the old heater is located.
+Third, once you have your new heater, it’s time to install it.
+Roughly, the work will follow as this: Begin by turning off the power to the circuit on which the old heater is located.
 Next, remove the old heater from its brackets and unscrew any wires that are attached to it.